Timbisha: Creation of Death Valley National Monument

-Population

-Estimates for the pre-contact populations of most native groups in California have varied substantially.
-(See Population of Native California.)
-Alfred L. Kroeber put the combined 1770 population of the Timbisha (Koso) and Chemehuevi at 1,500.
-He estimated the population of the Timbisha and Chemehuevi in 1910 as 500.
-Julian Steward's figures for Eastern California are about 65 persons in Saline Valley, 150-160 persons in Little Lake (springs) and the Coso Range, about 100 in northern Panamint Valley, 42 in northern Death Valley, 29 at Beatty, and 42 in the Belted Range.

 Tribal recognition

 With the help of the California Indian Legal Services, Timbisha Shoshone members led by Pauline Esteves and Barbara Durham began agitating for a formal reservation in the 1960s.
 The Timbisha Shoshone Tribe was recognized by the US government in 1982.
 In this effort, they were one of the first tribes to secure tribal status through the Bureau of Indian Affairs' Federal Acknowledgment Process.
+The tribe's reservation, the Death Valley Indian Community, was established at this time.
+At first, the reservation consisted of the original 40 acre tract set aside for Indian Village.
+Located within Death Valley National Park at Furnace Creek in Death Valley, Inyo County, California.
+In 1990, the reservation remained only 40 acre in size and had a population of 199 tribal member residents.